ga-wdi-lessons/js-events-callbacks/readme.md

 ## User Interaction

-As we write client-side Javascript, it is very important to keep the user's actions in mind when designing our app's UI.
+As we write client-side Javascript (javascript that is executed by *our browsers*, as opposed to being executed by a server we are accessing), it is very important to keep the user's actions in mind when designing our app's UI.

 For example, let's say we have a single button on our landing page, we need to write some code that will execute whenever a user clicks on that button, i.e. pop-up an ad with a special one-and-a-lifetime promotion for that user.

+## Asynchronicity

 Javascript typically will run top-to-bottom, however, we as developers have no idea when the code related to the button click will actually be executed, it's totally dependent on the user.
 Therefore, we need to write code that will execute asynchronously, and not hold up the rest of our application.